NexPlayer/Unity-SDK/basic/360º-playback.md

 # 360º Playback

-NexPlayer has support for 360º video.
+NexPlayer™ has support for 360º video.
 This feature doesn’t require any specific API or code, it’s done entirely on the Unity Editor.

 ## Scene setup